An exercise stress test is used to determine how well your heart responds during times when it is working the hardest.

-However, these reactions are particularly uncommon with this test since your doctor will screen you for problems beforehand.
-People who run the risk of these complications—such as those with advanced coronary heart disease—are rarely asked to do the test.
+However, your risk of experiencing these reactions during the test is low, since your doctor will screen you for problems beforehand.
+People who run the risk of these complications — such as those with advanced coronary heart disease — are rarely asked to do the test.

 Prior to your test, your doctor will perform a physical exam and ask about your complete medical history.
 At this point, you should tell your doctor about your symptoms, especially any chest pains or shortness of breath.

-You should also tell your doctor about any conditions or symptoms that may make exercising difficult, such as if you have stiff joints from arthritis.
+You should also tell your doctor about any conditions or symptoms that may make exercising difficult, such as stiff joints from arthritis.

 Finally, you should let your doctor know if you have diabetes, because exercise affects blood sugar.
 If you do have diabetes, your doctor may want to monitor your blood glucose levels during the exercise test as well.

 The day of the test, be sure to dress in loose, comfortable clothing.
 Something that is light and breathable is best.
 Make sure to wear comfortable shoes, such as athletic sneakers.

 Your doctor will give you complete instructions about how to prepare.
 These might include: